jonblatho/covid-19/content/notes.md

 * This page includes both official data and unofficial estimates.
 For official data, please consult the Howell County Health Department.

 ### Update Schedule
-* **Evening updates:** Data is updated automatically around 11 PM each night.
+* **Evening updates:** Most data is updated automatically around 11 PM each night.
 Cases are not added on Sundays.
-Testing data is not available until the morning, so testing numbers are estimated in the evening updates.
+Testing data is not available until the morning (on weekdays only), so testing numbers are estimated in the evening updates.
-* **Morning updates:** In the morning each weekday, the evening updates are amended to include actual test counts (when available) and source links, which must be added manually.
+* **Morning updates:** In the morning each weekday, the evening updates are amended to include actual test counts (when available), which must be added manually.